talwrii/ffmpeg-cookbook/README.md

 <a name="zmq"> </a>
 ## Update commands from the command line with zmq
-The [zmq (doc)](https://ffmpeg.org/ffmpeg-filters.html#zmq_002c-azmq) filter allows one to read commands to control filters from and external source. `zmq` is a protocol popular protocol used for light weight messages buses.
-There is command line tooling for zmq.
+The [zmq filter (doc)](https://ffmpeg.org/ffmpeg-filters.html#zmq_002c-azmq) allows one to read commands to control filters from an external source. `zmq` is a popular protocol used for light-weight messages buses.
+There is command-line tooling for zmq.

 ```
-pip install zeroless-tools
+pipx install zeroless-tools
 ffplay -f lavfi -i  'color, zmq' &
 echo 'color color orange' | zeroclient 5555 req
 echo 'color color purple | zeroclient 5555 req
 kill %
 ```

+This example installs tooling for use on the command-line using pipx.
+We the start playing a filter that outputs solid color ans uses zmq in the filter chain allowing this color to be modified.
+We send a message to the color filter that its color should be changed to orange, then purple.
+By default the zmq protocol listens on port 5555.

-`zmq` supports different modes of sending - we seem to need use the request protocol., indicated by `req`
+`zmq` supports different modes of message passing - we seem to need to use the request protocol, indicated by `req` when we use zeroclient.

 ## Create a remote control for a video being played